mjstraughan/CubingHistory/docs/3x3/Methods/CFOP.md

 ### Origin

-OLL then PLL was independently developed starting in 1981 [10, 16].
+OLL then PLL was independently developed starting in 1981 [10, 17].
 By Hans Dockhorn and Anneke Treep and also by Jessica Fridrich and Mirek Goljan.

 ![](img/CFOP/OLLPLL/Independent1.png)
 ![](img/CFOP/OLLPLL/Independent2.png)

 > The first message is from the Speed Solving Rubik's Cube Yahoo group.
 The second is from a personal conversation that I had with Guus Razoux Schultz.

+The algorithms were first published in 1981 in _De Hongaarse Kubus Voor Gevorderden_ by Dockhorn and Treep [18].
+They were published again in September 1988 in the 18th issue of Cubism For Fun [19].

+<ImageCollage
+images={[
+{ src: require("@site/docs/3x3/Methods/img/CFOP/OLLPLL/SchiereckOLL.png").default},
+{ src: require("@site/docs/3x3/Methods/img/CFOP/OLLPLL/SchiereckPLL.png").default}
+]}
+/>

+<ImageCollage
+images={[
+{ src: require("@site/docs/3x3/Methods/img/CFOP/OLLPLL/CFFOLLPLL1.png").default},
+{ src: require("@site/docs/3x3/Methods/img/CFOP/OLLPLL/CFFOLLPLL2.png").default}
+]}
+/>

-Jessica Fridrich published the OLL and PLL algorithms in a 1982 issue of Mladý Svět [17, 15].
+Jessica Fridrich published OLL and PLL algorithms in a 1982 issue of Mladý Svět [20, 16].

 ![](img/CFOP/OLLPLL/MladySvet.png)
 ![](img/CFOP/OLLPLL/MladySvet2.png)

 Jessica Fridrich states on her website "Most of the algorithms were developed by myself during the time period between the summer 1981 and the spring of 1983.
 However, other speed cubists, most noticeably Mirek Goljan, have also significantly contributed with important moves."
-[18]
+[21]

 Interestingly, the Conway, Benson, and Seal publications included all of the algorithms for PLL then OLL as the last layer method (not OLL then PLL) [2, 3].